 Assets = Liabilities + Owner’s Equity

-This means every dollar invested by an e-commerce business towards its assets is either provided by its owners or its creditors.
+Every dollar an e-commerce business invests toward its assets isis provided by its owners or creditors.

 Thus, the assets of an e-commerce business are the economic resources that provide benefits in the future.
-These indicate the funds utilized by the business to acquire resources in order to earn profits.
+These indicate the funds the business utilizes to acquire resources to earn profits.

 On the other hand, the liabilities and owner’s equity of an e-commerce business are the claims against it.
-Liabilities refer to the amounts owed by an e-commerce business to outside parties such as banks, creditors, vendors, etc. Whereas owner’s equity refers to the claims that e-commerce business has to receive from outside parties.
+Liabilities refer to the amounts an e-commerce business owes to outside parties such as banks, creditors, vendors, etc. At the same time, owner’s equity refers to the claims that an e-commerce business has to receive from outside parties.
 In other words, the liabilities of an e-commerce business represent the sources through which funds are raised.

-How To Analyse Balance Sheet of an E-Commerce Business?
+How To Analyse the Balance Sheet of an E-Commerce Business?

-To analyse balance sheet, a business must have an understanding of the components showcased in the financial statement.
-The following are the various balance sheet items that help in representing the financial position of a business, including an e-commerce business.
+A business must understand the components showcased in the financial statement to analyze the balance sheet.
+The following are the various balance sheet items that help represent a business’s financial position, including an e-commerce business.

 An asset refers to a resource that an e-commerce business controls as a result of the events that occurred in the past.
-Such resources are held by the business as it is expected that the economic benefits would flow to the business in the near future.
+The business holds such resources as it is expected that the economic benefits will flow to the business shortly.

-It may also take the form of reducing the production costs as a result of an alternative and efficient manufacturing process in place.
-In fact, an asset’s characteristic of generating future economic benefit may also take the form of the level of liquid assets that a business has.
-That is, a business has sufficient liquid assets which can be converted into cash or cash equivalents.
+It may also take the form of reducing production costs as a result of an alternative and efficient manufacturing process in place.
+An asset’s characteristic of generating future economic benefit may also take the form of the level of liquid assets that a business has.
+That is, a business has sufficient liquid assets which can be converted into Cash or cash equivalents.

-Accordingly, to analyse balance sheet of an e-commerce business, the following are the key components of a balance sheet that one must know.
+Accordingly, to analyze the balance sheet of an e-commerce business, the following are the key components of a balance sheet that one must know.

 (a) Current Assets

-The Current Assets are the assets that can be consumed or converted into cash within the normal operating cycle of a business or within one year, whichever is longer.
-The operating cycle of a business refers to the amount of time it takes to buy or produce inventory, sell the finished products and collect cash for the same.
+The Current Assets are the assets that can be consumed or converted into Cash within the normal operating cycle of a business or one year, whichever is longer.
+The operating cycle of a business refers to the amount of time it takes to buy or produce inventory, sell the finished products, and collect Cash for the same.

 The operating cycle of an e-commerce business is typically low as it takes fewer days to make a sale.
 For instance, ‘Zapin’ is an e-commerce store selling consumer products.
 One of the products that it sells is ‘Creme’ body soap.
-Say it takes ‘Zapin’ 1 day to make a sale, 1 day to collect the amount, and 1 day to make payment to the supplier ‘Creme’, the operating cycle would be 1+1-1 = 1day.
+Say it takes ‘Zapin’ 1 day to make a sale, 1 day to collect the amount, and 1 day to pay the supplier ‘Creme’; the operating cycle would be 1+1-1 = 1 day.

 For certain manufacturing businesses, the operating cycle may be one year or more than a year.

 The most liquid of all current assets of a business is Cash.
-Thus, maintaining cash is important for a business in order to maintain its short-term solvency.
+Thus, maintaining Cash is important for a business to maintain its short-term solvency.
 That’s because cash balance is readily available with the business.
-A business can use the available cash instantaneously to meet its day-to-day expenses.
+A business can use the available Cash instantaneously to meet its day-to-day expenses.

-In the e-commerce balance sheet, the cash balance is shown as the first item under the current assets on the right-hand side.
+The cash balance in the e-commerce balance sheet is shown as the first item under the current assets on the right-hand side.
 It typically includes coins, currencies, funds on deposit with a bank, cheques, and money orders.

 (ii) Marketable Securities

 The next set of current assets is Marketable securities.
-Marketable Securities refer to the investments that are expected to get converted into cash within a year.
+Marketable Securities refer to investments expected to be converted into Cash within a year.
 Plus, such types of investments are easily marketable.
 An e-commerce business may invest in marketable securities like treasury bills, notes, bonds, and equity securities.

 These investments are the external investments that an e-commerce business may make.
 There are two reasons why a business may hold external investments.
-Either it has access to excess cash or accumulates cash to make a larger purchase.
-Such external short-term investments in equity or debt instruments are held in order to earn capital gain or income.
+Either it has access to excess Cash or accumulates Cash to make a larger purchase.
+External short-term investments in equity or debt instruments are held to earn capital gain or income.

 (iii) Accounts Receivable

-Accounts receivables refer to the outstanding amounts that a business’s customers owe to it for the goods and services supplied by the company on credit.
-These are represented at the net realizable value in the balance sheet of an entity.
+Accounts receivables refer to the outstanding amounts a business’s customers owe for the goods and services the company supplies on credit.
+These are represented at the net realizable value in an entity’s balance sheet.

 In the case of an e-commerce business, the accounts receivable include the net amount related to customers, vendors, and sellers.

-Inventories refer to the stocks of goods owned and under the control of the business owner.
+Inventories refer to the stocks of goods owned and under the business owner’s control.
 An e-commerce business typically follows the dropshipping model.
 In this model, the e-commerce orders are sent to the supplier that manages the stock and handles the order delivery.

 In this case, the retailer receives the e-commerce order and sends it directly to the supplier.
-The supplier is the one who decides on his own the quantities be manufactured.
-Further, it is his responsibility, and not the retailer’s to maintain stock of goods at all times.
+The supplier is the one who decides on his own the quantities to be manufactured.
+Further, it is his responsibility, not the retailer’s, always to maintain stock of goods.

-Thus, if the e-commerce store runs on the dropshipping model, it will not include the inventories that are maintained by the third-party supplier.
-It will only maintain the inventory that it owns and sells it to the end customers.
+Thus, if the e-commerce store runs on the dropshipping model, it will not include the inventories that the third-party supplier maintains.
+It will only maintain its inventory and sell it to the end customers.

-It is important to note that the items that form a part of inventory are the goods that would be sold in the normal course of business.
+It is important to note that the items that form a part of the inventory are the goods that would be sold normally.
 In the case of merchandising companies, goods available for resale form a part of the inventory.
 Whereas, in the case of manufacturing firms, goods available as raw materials, work-in-process, and finished goods form a part of the inventory.

 (v) Prepaid expenses